Construção (song): Background

+"Construção" was written during Brazil's military regime (1964–1985), a period marked by political repression, censorship, and the persecution of artists and intellectuals.
+In the early 1970s, the regime promoted what became known as the Brazilian Miracle, a phase of rapid economic growth driven by industrial expansion, large-scale infrastructure projects, and state-led modernization.
+This growth, however, coincided with restrictions on civil liberties, widespread censorship, and systemic human rights abuses.

+The construction sector occupied a central role in this economic expansion.
+Civil construction projects multiplied in major urban centers, fueled in part by policies of the National Housing Bank, which financed developments using workers' compulsory savings funds.
+While these projects symbolized progress in official discourse, construction workers often faced low wages, long working hours, and precarious safety conditions.
+Workplace accidents were frequent, and fatalities on construction sites were widely reported during the period.

 Buarque himself went into self-imposed exile in Italy in 1969, returning the following year.
 Upon his return, his songwriting adopted a more explicitly political tone.
-"Construção" was written during this transitional period and has been described by multiple journalists as a turning point in his work, marking a shift from subtle criticism to what Alexandre Faria characterized as "protest without concession".
+"Construção" was written during this transitional period and has been described by multiple journalists as a turning point in his work.
+Scholar Alexandre Faria characterized the song as an example of "protest without concession", marking a shift from subtle criticism to more direct political engagement.

-Composition and analysis
+Composition

+Overview

+"Construção" is a MPB song built on a steady samba-based rhythmic pulse.
+The recording was produced by Roberto Menescal, with an arrangement by Rogério Duprat, whose work incorporated orchestral layering associated with techniques developed during the Tropicália period.
 "Construção" consists of 41 dodecasyllabic lines, each ending with a proparoxytone.
 The use of proparoxytones, numbering twenty distinct examples, creates a recurring phonetic pattern.
 The song is divided into three sections: two of seventeen lines each and a final section of seven lines.
 The first two sections are almost identical, differing only in the last word of each verse, which is systematically replaced to alter meaning.
 The final section reorders these endings more freely.